RTEdbg/RTEdbgDemo/lpcxpresso54628_hello_world/TEST/Readme.md

 ### **Snapshot_JLINK.bat**
 Transfer and decode binary data from the embedded system using the Segger J-LINK debug probe.
 See the `Snapshot_STLINK.bat` description above.

 **Note:** If you are using the J-Link debug probe to transfer data from an embedded system and the CPU cycle counter is used as timestamp timer, please note that the J-Link driver by default clears all debug enable bits of the Cortex-M core when the debug session is closed, and this also disables the DWT unit with the cycle counter.
 This causes the cycle counter (`DWT->CYCCNT`) to stop after data transfer with the JLink.exe command line application.
-This can be avoided by transferring data with the RTEgdbData application or by starting the J-Link GDB server and keeping it running while testing the embedded system.
+This can be avoided by transferring data with the RTEgetData application or by starting the J-Link GDB server and keeping it running while testing the embedded system.
 You can also use another timer instead of the CPU cycle counter for the timestamp timer to avoid this.
 <br>See also [J-Link Cortex-M application uses cycle counter](https://kb.segger.com/J-Link_Cortex-M_application_uses_cycle_counter).

 ### **Restart_single_shot_STLINK.bat**